-For those who do not know: Gran Canaria is the largest island of The Canary Islands, a Spanish archipelago in the North Atlantic Ocean, near the coast of Morocco, West Africa.
+For those who do not know: Gran Canaria is the largest island of the Canary Islands, a Spanish archipelago in the North Atlantic Ocean, west of the coast of Morocco (Africa).

 To be honest I was not planning on going there any time soon.
-The island has a bit of a reputation for attracting lots of seniors, so I had visions of airplanes and terraces full of the elderly… Don’t get me wrong, there is nothing wrong with a bunch old folks having some holiday fun together, but I just did not consider it as my next must-see destination.
+The island has a bit of a reputation for attracting lots of seniors, so I had visions of airplanes and terraces full of the elderly… Don’t get me wrong, there is nothing wrong with a bunch old folks having some holiday fun together, but I just never considered it as my next must-see destination.
 Looking back, I think that was a stupid prejudice.
 Gran Canaria is amazing!

-However, when the opportunity came around it made me curious and I started to explore.
-After all I can say that I was pleasantly surprised by the beauty and atmosphere of the island, especially the south.
-I’d say a great destination for a week or so!
+When the opportunity came around, it made me curious and I started to explore.
+After all I can say that I was pleasantly surprised by the beauty and atmosphere of Gran Canaria, especially the south.
+I’d say a great destination for 4-10 days.
 24 Degrees Celsius, sun and blue sky (yes, even in January!) turned out not to be the only things that the island has to offer.

 1: Dunas de Maspalomas

-Wow, what a stunning natural phenomenon!!
+Wow, what a stunning natural phenomenon is this!!
 It was super windy the day we visited the Dunes of Maspalomas, but this was such an exciting experience!
-These gigantic desert-looking sand hills, with the sea on the background… Simply amazing.
+These gigantic desert-looking sand hills, with the sea on the background… Really fantastic to see.
 Unfortunately we were not able to visit this site during sunset or sunrise, just imagine how beautiful that must be!
 And the other good thing is: it’s all free to see, no entrance fee or anything 🙂

 Don’t forget to bring some strong sunscreen because the sun can burn already harsh in January.
-Be prepared for “sand is literally everywhere”!
+And be prepared for “the damn sand got literally everywhere”!
 This depends on the wind of course too.
-The sand sticked to my face, ears, hair, neck, etc. So bringing some make-up and hair stuff would have been a good idea… Believe me, it is all worth it, but just so you know!
+The sand sticked to my face, ears, hair, neck, etc. So bringing some make-up and hair stuff would have been a good idea… Believe me, it is all worth it, but just so you know in advance.

-It might also be nice for you know that you can fresh up a bit afterwards at the spacious bathroom of the lobby of the Hotel Riu Palace.
-And have a refreshing drink at the terrace of this gorgeous hotel, totally recommended!
+It might also be nice for you know that you can fresh up a bit afterwards at the spacious bathroom of the lobby of the Hotel Riu Palace Maspalomas.
+And at least have a refreshing drink at the terrace of this gorgeous hotel, totally recommended!
 Or if you can afford it: spend some nights here.

 Location of Dunas de Maspalomas